tuvus/iowa-systems/README.md

 Animals have a maxFood value and cannot store food above that value.

-Animals will not eat food infront of them if they are over 90% of their stored food capacity.
+Animals will not eat food in front of them if they are over 90% of their stored food capacity.

 The fullFood variable determines whether or not the animal will activily search for food.
 The fullFood stat varies for each individual organism, calculated from a random number between 60 and 80 percent of the max food that they can eat.